Students Gain Valuable Skills at Pittsburgh Internships

 "I chose this internship because I get to work on stuff that I worked on in my major and minor," said Wang.
 "I think it's about working with something you like, doing something you love, and I think this is coming pretty close to that."

-Wang said that he was very focused on his work, only checking the clock when he realized how late it was.
-He presented his work to clients and consistently participated in team meetings.
-According to Factor, Wang’s enthusiasm for his work was easy to see.
+Wang said that he was very focused on his work, which he presented to clients.
+He also consistently participated in team meetings.
+According to Factor, Wang's enthusiasm for his work was easy to see.

 "We put him through the ringer through the interview process, and he consistently impressed us, and that has continued through his time here working with us at EKTO," said Factor.